 - Press the switch downward.
-The window opens until you release the switch. - Push the switch downward.
-As of radio readiness, the windows will open automatically.
+First the rear windows, then the front windows open until the switch is released. - Push the switch downward.
+With ignition turned on: rear and front window open automatically.
 Push the switch again to stop the opening movement.